 In addition to the facilitation work through CPCX, Hunter is also a trainer for several classes in USACE (Planning Associates, Regulatory Strong Leaders) and has years of experience teaching all levels of the Leadership Development Program (LDP).
 He a graduate of the South Pacific Division’s Regional LDP Level III (2014), where he addressed enterprise-wide issues of Knowledge Management and Knowledge Transfer.
 Hunter is a part-time lecturer in the Department of Recreation, Parks, and Tourism Administration at California State University Sacramento, where he has more than 17 years’ experience teaching undergraduate courses in leadership and group development and a graduate course in recreation policy.

 He is also currently an Associate Board member of the American River Natural History Association, which manages the Effie Yeaw Nature Center in Sacramento, California.
 Hunter received a Bachelor of Arts in English Literature from Hampden-Sydney College in Virginia and a Master of Science in Recreation Administration from California State University Sacramento.
-He lives in Sacramento with his wife Lori and two children, Eben and Sunny.
-For leisure, he enjoys playing music, whitewater kayaking, skiing and hiking.
+He lives in Sacramento with his wife and two children.
+For leisure, he enjoys playing music, whitewater boating, skiing and hiking.